w11k/Tydux/doc/tutorial.md

         this.mutate.addTodo(todo); // access the mutator
     }

-    clearTodos = this.dispatch.clearTodos; // simple delegate to the mutator
+    clearTodos = this.mutate.clearTodos; // simple delegate to the mutator

 }
 ```